Larouex/IoTCNanoBLE33/README.md

 * <b>ORIENTATION</b>
 * <b>RGB LED</b>

+### ACCELEROMETER, GYROSCOPE & MAGNETOMETER
+The IMU is a LSM9DS1, it is a 3-axis accelerometer, 3-axis gyroscope and 3-axis magnetometer.
+This chip, made by ST Microelectronics, is a standard component supported by library ArduinoLSM9DS1.

 ## Video - Overview of the Nano 33 BLW Code
 [![](http://img.youtube.com/vi/jphIzdP3grc/0.jpg)](http://www.youtube.com/watch?v=jphIzdP3grc "Overview Nano 33 BLE Code")